reflectoring/reflectoring.github.io/_posts/2021-07-06-complete-guide-to-csrf.md

 https://myfriendlybank.com/account/transfer?amount=15000&accountNumber=4567876

+If the victim clicks this exploit URL, `$15,000` will get transferred to the attacker's account.
 ### Create an Inducement for the Victim to Click the Exploit URL
-The attacker must also trick the victim user into clicking the exploit URL.
-For this, the attacker sends an inducement through an email or uses any social engineering attack methods to trick Bob into loading the malicious URL.
-This can be achieved in various ways.
-For instance, including malicious HTML image elements onto forms, placing a malicious URL on pages that are often accessed by users while logged into the application, or by sending a malicious URL through email.
+After creating the exploit URL, the attacker must also trick the victim user into clicking it.
+For this, the attacker creates an inducement and uses any social engineering attack methods to trick the victim user into clicking the malicious URL.
+Some examples of these methods are:
+- including exploit HTML image elements onto forms
+- placing a exploit URL on pages that are often accessed by the victim user while being logged into the application
+- sending the exploit URL through email.

-The following is an example of a disguised URL:
+The following is an example of an image with an exploit URL:

 <img src=“https://samplebank.com/onlinebanking/transfer?amount=5000&accountNumber=425654” width=“0” height=“0”>

-Consider the scenario that includes an image tag in an attacker-crafted email to Bob.
-Upon receiving it, Bob’s browser application opens this URL automatically—without human intervention.
-As a result, without Bob’s permission, a malicious request is sent to the online banking application.
-If Bob has an active session with samplebank.com, the application would treat this as an authorized amount transfer request coming from Bob.
+This scenario includes an image tag in an attacker-crafted email to the victim user.
+Upon receiving it, the victim user's browser application opens this URL automatically—without human intervention.
+As a result, without the victim user's permission, a malicious request is sent to the online banking application.
+If the victim user has an active session opened with `myfriendlybank.com`, the application would treat this as an authorized amount transfer request coming from the victim user.
 It would then transfer the amount to the account specified by an attacker.

 ### Active Session
-Bob needs to have an active session with samplebank.com.
-There are some limitations.
-To carry out a successful CSRF attack, consider the following:
+The victim user needs to have an active session with `myfriendlybank.com`.
 The success of a CSRF attack depends on a user’s session with a vulnerable application.
 The attack will only be successful if the user is in an active session with the vulnerable application.

-To give an example, let’s say that Bob has an online banking account on samplebank.com.
-He regularly visits this site to conduct transactions with his friend Alice.
-Bob is unaware that samplebank.com is vulnerable to CSRF attacks.
-Meanwhile, an attacker aims to transfer $5,000 from Bob’s account by exploiting this vulnerability.
-To successfully launch this attack:

 ## Preventing CSRF attacks
-To defeat a CSRF attack, applications need a way to determine if the HTTP request is legitimately generated via the application’s user interface.
+To prevent a CSRF attack, applications need to build mechanisms to determine if the source of HTTP request is legitimately generated via the application’s user interface.

 ### CSRF Token
 The best way to achieve this is through a CSRF token.
 A CSRF token is a secure random token (e.g., synchronizer token or challenge token) that is used to prevent CSRF attacks.
 The token needs to be unique per user session and should be of large random value to make it difficult to guess.